 Thus, in the example above, the expression 'A results in a value of 101(8).
-It should be noted that the high-order byte is always zero (0) in the resulting expression value when the single guote unary operator is used.
+Note that the high-order byte is always zero (0) in the resulting expression value when the single quote unary operator is used.

-The 'character must not be followed by a carriage-return, null, RUBOUT, line-feed, or form-feed character; if it is, an error code (A) is generated in the assembly listing (see Appendix D).
+The 'character must not be followed by a carriage-return, null, RUBOUT, line-feed, or form-feed character; if it is, an error code (A) is generated in the assembly listing.